-Researchers have found that time blindness may be linked to how ADHD affects the brain.
-In particular, cognitive skills like prospective memory (remembering the need to complete tasks in the future) and processing speed (taking longer to complete tasks) are more challenging for people with ADHD.
+Time blindness may be linked to how ADHD affects the brain.
+In particular, cognitive skills like prospective memory for people with ADHD (remembering the need to complete tasks in the future) and processing speed (taking longer to complete tasks) are more challenging.
 Several areas and processes of the brain could lead to these symptoms.

 For example, you might tell your child that they need to start getting ready for bed in 5 minutes.
 20 minutes later, you come back to find them still watching television.
 When you scold them, they swear to you that 5 minutes haven’t passed yet.